Electronic Raffles: Licensing

 The AGCO requires a minimum of six-weeks to complete the application process for a licence.

 Please include scanned original copies of the required documents when emailing, or photocopies of originals when mailing.

 The following is a list of the documentation that is required to support your application for an electronic raffle licence.
 The licensing authority may ask you to provide additional information.

-- Completed general raffle application form which can be found here.
+- Completed general raffle application form

 - Copy of municipal notification; you must notify the local municipality in writing of your intent to apply for an electronic raffle licence and provide a copy of that written notification to the AGCO with your application